-S/MIME (Secure/Multipurpose Internet Mail Extensions) v3.2, described in [SMIME-MSG], provides a method to send and receive secure MIME messages.
+S/MIME (Secure/Multipurpose Internet Mail Extensions) v4.0, described in [RFC8551], provides a method to send and receive secure MIME messages.
 Before using a public key to provide security services, the S/MIME agent MUST verify that the public key is valid.
-S/MIME agents MUST use PKIX certificates to validate public keys as described in the Internet X.509 Public Key Infrastructure (PKIX) Certificate and CRL Profile [KEYM].
-S/MIME agents MUST meet the certificate processing requirements documented in this document in addition to those stated in [KEYM].
+S/MIME agents MUST use PKIX certificates to validate public keys as described in [RFC5280] ("Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile").
+S/MIME agents MUST meet the certificate-processing requirements specified in this document in addition to those stated in [RFC5280].

-This specification is compatible with the Cryptographic Message Syntax (CMS) RFC 5652 [CMS] in that it uses the data types defined by CMS.
-It also inherits all the varieties of architectures for certificate-based key management supported by CMS.
+This specification is compatible with the Cryptographic Message Syntax (CMS) [RFC5652] in that it uses the data types defined by CMS.
+It also inherits all the varieties of architectures for certificatebased key management supported by CMS.